House windows

 Finally, although your contents insurance does not cover your car, it is important to remember to update your motor insurance by notifying your insurer of the change of address to your newly rented accommodation.

-Also, don’t forget to inform them whether there is any change in where your vehicle is parked – if your new address has off-street parking, for example, you might qualify for a discount on your car insurance premiums.
+Also, remember to inform them if there is any change in where you park your vehicle – for example, if your new address has off-street parking, you might qualify for a discount on your car insurance premiums.

 Looking for more knowledge on properties, local areas and services?
 A property report offers detailed information on everything you need to know, from schools to crime rates and much more.
 Get yours here!